-Immediately prior to the acquisition, the Company acquired the Yield Assets from NRG in return for Class B units.
+Immediately prior to the acquisition, the Company acquired the Yield Assets from NRG in return for Class B units in the Company.
 These assets were simultaneously contributed by the Company to NRG Yield Operating LLC, or Yield Operating, which is a wholly owned subsidiary of the Company, at historical carrying value.
-Following the acquisition and the Yield Inc. initial public offering, Yield Inc. owns 34.5% of the Company and NRG continues to own the remaining 65.5%.
+Following the acquisition and the Yield Inc. initial public offering, Yield Inc. and NRG owned 34.5% and 65.5% of the Company, respectively.